8xDev/code-bits/backend/02-presigned-url-upload/chatgpt/README.md

 - The `minio-setup` service attempts to configure a webhook for MinIO in a best-effort manner.
 Depending on MinIO versions, admin API usage, and security, you may need to manually configure bucket notifications or expand the setup script.
 - The sample worker simply logs events.
 Expand it to download objects, generate thumbnails, transcode videos, or enqueue work for background processing.
 - SSE-S3 is used for server-side encryption at rest.
 If you require customer-provided encryption keys (SSE-C) or KMS integration, adapt the MinIO options and key management accordingly.
+- Presigned PUT URLs **do not embed SSE headers**, so encryption is applied by MinIO automatically.
+The client only needs to set `Content-Type`.

 ---